-This ordinance clarifies, but does not significantly alter, current provisions related to the construction, alteration, relocation or demolition of properties in historic districts.
+This ordinance clarifies current provisions related to the construction, alteration, relocation or demolition of properties in historic districts.
 This ordinance prohibits a person from doing any of the following in a historic district without a "certificate of appropriateness" from the Commission (unless the action is ordered by a government agency or court, to address an imminent hazard):

-- · Building a new structure. - · Materially altering the exterior of an existing structure. - · Demolishing or relocating an existing structure. - · Installing a sign. - Dividing any tax parcel, consolidating any tax parcels, or voluntarily granting any easement on a tax parcel if the easement may detract from the historic character of the district.
+- Building a new structure. - Materially altering the exterior of an existing structure. - Demolishing or relocating an existing structure. - Installing a sign. - Dividing any tax parcel, consolidating any tax parcels, or voluntarily granting any easement on a tax parcel if the easement may detract from the historic character of the district.

 A "certificate of appropriateness" is different from a building permit, demolition permit, sign permit or zoning permit, and is not a substitute for those permits.
 A "certificate of appropriateness" merely certifies that the proposed action is acceptable from a historic district preservation standpoint.
-This ordinance spells out standards for issuing "certificates of appropriateness" (see below).
-The Commission may grant limited variances from those ordinance standards, if conditions warrant (see below).
+This ordinance spells out the procedure for obtaining a "certificate of appropriateness" (see below).